Wantage: Developments

 In recent years four or more significant housing developments have been constructed.
 At least one development (including the new health centre) has been on a greenfield site adjacent to the A338 road towards Oxford.
 The other three, however, have been on brownfield sites, converting a scrapyard next to the Letcombe Brook.

 In 2006, a commercial development began construction with a Sainsbury's supermarket as a focus.
 This supermarket is double the size of the previous one and was intended to have a significant impact on the town by drawing more visitors from outlying villages.
 The impact was projected as being positive, aimed at preventing the town becoming a commuter town and retaining some commercial activity.
 An action group, Wantage Rejuvenated, is being sponsored by the town's chamber of commerce to try to bring business back into the area and inject new life into the town.

-There was activism in the town regarding development in 2011, with a campaign to stop the demolition of a building close to the town centre by Vanderbuilt Homes, who initially gained permission to convert an early Georgian bank of shops into a mixed commercial and residential block.
+There was activism in the town regarding development in 2011, with a campaign to stop the demolition of a building close to the town centre by Vanderbilt Homes, who initially gained permission to convert an early Georgian bank of shops into a mixed commercial and residential block.
 Vanderbilt applied to have the buildings completely demolished, prompting a local petition and campaign for the application to be refused at the discretion of the Town Council, as although the building is old, it is not listed.

 Another area of development which has provoked local protest has been on the north of the town, where a 1,500-home estate is proposed, increasing housing in the town by 35%.
-Residents have raised petitions and the local MP, Ed Vaizey, has raised concerns, especially about the ability of local road infrastructure to cope.
+Residents launched petitions and the then local MP, Ed Vaizey, raised concerns, especially regarding the ability of local road infrastructure to cope.
 The town is served by the A338 and A417, which are single-carriageway roads.
 The proposed Wantage development is one mile from a similar mass of 2,500 homes proposed for the village of Grove and which will use the same road network.

 In 2014 Wantage was nominated for the Government's Great British High Street Award whereby Wantage won the award for Britain's Best Town Centre beating several other towns nominated for the award.